front-end-foundations/session1/readme.md

 The "opposite" of block in HTML is inline.
 An example might be a piece of italicized text `<em>` or a link `<a>`.
 A `<span>` tag is used to create arbitrary inline elements.

-Try:

-- Use the inspector to set the em tag to `display: block`

-The paragraph tag `<p>` creates a box and by default has space above and below it while the italicized text does not and simply flows along with the rest of the text.
+The paragraph tag `<p>` creates a box (block) and by default has space above and below it while the italicized text (inline) does not and simply flows along with the rest of the text.

 A `<div>` tag is a block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

 Try:

-- Use a completely fabricated html tag and set its display property to block in the CSS
+- Use the inspector to set the em tag to `display: block`

 ### HTML, CSS and JavaScript Comments